asidelnik/support-israel/readme.md

-# Stand with Israel
+# Support Israel
-A website for creating cover & profile pictures to support Israel on Facebook.
+A website to create Facebook images that support Israel